 Working in the construction industry can be rewarding, but it can also be incredibly dangerous.
 Even if your employer provided you with safety training, you could still be at risk for injury or even death.
 Falls account for the most significant number of construction injuries, and the problem is not getting any better.

 The Bureau of Labor Statistics (BLS) began tracking worker deaths from falls about 30 years ago.
-In 2017, the BLS reported that falls caused 887 worker deaths.
-That is the highest number of fall-related deaths since tracking began.
+The BLS has reported that falls represented over 40% of worker deaths.
+That is the highest proportion of construction site deaths since tracking began.

 Who is at risk for a fall?